wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 `TraceLocal` now extends `TransitiveClosure` instead of `TraceStep`, and

--   the `traceObjectLocation` method was renamed to `processNode`, and
+-   the `traceObjectLocation` method was renamed to `processEdge`, and
 -   the `enqueue` method was renamed to `processNode`.

 ```java